Gatwick Airport: South Terminal

-South Terminal has 32 gates.
-The official opening of the central and main pier of what is now the South Terminal, with 11 aircraft stands, was on 9 June 1958.
+South Terminal has 32 gates with jetbridges and 7 remote gates.
+Pier 1 has gates 1-5, all equipped with jetbridges, Pier 2 has gates 10A and gates 10-28 all with jetbridges, except 10A.
+Pier 3 has gates 31-39 jetbridges and 90-95 (bus gates).
+The official opening of the central pier of what is now the South Terminal, with 11 aircraft stands, was on 9 June 1958.
 Gatwick was one of the world's first airports with an enclosed pier-based terminal, which allowed passengers to walk under cover to waiting areas near the aircraft (with only a short walk outdoors).
 Another feature of Gatwick's new air terminal was its modular design, permitting subsequent, phased expansion.
 As passenger numbers grew, a circular satellite pier was added to the terminal building.
 It was connected to the main terminal by the UK's first automated people mover system.
-This replaced the original North pier dating from 1962; and the people mover was subsequently replaced with a walkway and travelators.
+This replaced the original North Pier dating from 1962; the people mover was subsequently replaced with a walkway and travelators.

 The South Terminal was temporarily closed from June 2020, and all airlines normally operating from this terminal were relocated to the North Terminal, owing to the sharp decline in passenger traffic as a result of the devastating impact of the COVID-19 pandemic.
 It fully reopened in March 2022.
+During the time it was not in operation, it was used as a remote filming location for the fourteenth series of the television show Taskmaster.